 This article will help you know more about what to do if someone borrows your vehicle and gets into an accident.
 We’ll clear up the confusion on who must pay, as well as how a loaned car in an accident could affect your rates.
 We’ll also talk about what happens if a teenager gets into an accident.

 So, Who Really Has to Pay?

 Many believe that the driver who borrows a car must pay if they get into an accident.
 But this isn’t true.
-If you let a friend borrow your vehicle, and they wreck it, your auto insurance will pay for the damages.
-Remember, insurance follows the car, not the driver.
+If you let a friend borrow your vehicle, and they wreck it, your policy will pay for the damages.
+Remember, auto insurance follows the car, not the driver.

 Your insurer must pay the claim because your policy isn’t for you as a person, it’s for your car.
 For that reason, it doesn’t matter who’s driving a vehicle if an accident occurs.
 All that matters, in terms of insurance, is who owns it and has coverage on it.

-Your insurance will probably cover injuries or damages suffered in an accident.
-For example, liability coverage would cover other drivers’ injuries or damages to their vehicles, while collision coverage pays for damage to your car.
+Your policy will probably pay for injuries or damages suffered in an accident.
+For example, liability insurance pays for other drivers’ injuries or damages to their vehicles, while collision pays for damage to your car.
 Fully covered vehicles have liability, collision, and comprehensive.
-Comprehensive, while great to have, doesn’t help at all in a crash or situation like this.
+Comprehensive, while great to have, doesn’t help at all in a crash or situations like this.
 Your financial protection ultimately depends on how much coverage you decide to purchase.